MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 monikerRange: '>= tfs-2017'
 ---

-# Azure Web App deployment
+# Azure web app deployment

 ::: moniker range="<= tfs-2018"
 [!INCLUDE [temp](../_shared/concept-rename-note.md)]
 ::: moniker-end

-You can automatically deploy your web app to an Azure App Services web app after every successful build.
+You can automatically deploy your web app to an Azure App Service web app after every successful build.
 Before you read this topic, you should understand the type of pipeline that you're creating: [designer](../get-started-designer.md) or [YAML](../get-started-yaml.md).

 ::: moniker range="tfs-2017"

 > [!NOTE]
 >
-> This guidance applies to TFS version 2017.3 and later.
+> This guidance applies to Team Foundation Server (TFS) version 2017.3 and later.

 ::: moniker-end